French eXtreme Flight Championships RULES - FXFC

 9. PILOT COMMITMENT

-The French eXtreme Flight Championships (FXFC) is a European contest, where radio-controlled aircraft fly aerobatic routines set to music.
+The French eXtreme Flight Championships (FXFC) is a international contest, where radio-controlled aircraft fly aerobatic routines set to music.

 This document provides both general and specific rules and guidelines to be followed during the contest.